 RECEIVER has requested to use the following data:

+Raw logbooks from the 2007/2008 season through 2020/2021 season

-Raw logbooks and landing receipts for the Dungeness crab fishery from August 1, 1980 to September 1, 2023.
+Fish tickets (landing receipts) for the Dungeness crab fishery, including pot limit as applicable, from August 1, 1980 to September 1, 2023.
 This temporal request aims to get data on all fishing seasons from the 1980-81 season to the 2022-23 season as the fishery is open from Sep 1 – Aug 14 (combining start/end dates for the bay and ocean fisheries).
+Data to be delivered directly from ODFW.

 The Oregon Department of Fish and Wildlife (DEPARTMENT) recognizes the confidentiality of these data and that this information may be exempt from public disclosure under the Oregon Public Records Law, see Oregon Revised Statutes 192.311 et seq., and may only be disclosed to a federal agency if that agency signs an agreement to maintain the confidentiality of that data.
 The DEPARTMENT finds that it is in the public interest to allow disclosure of the specified information to the individuals named in this Agreement for the limited purpose described below.
 Therefore, the DEPARTMENT agrees to allow RECEIVER to receive and use the data described above on the condition that RECEIVER abide by the following terms and conditions: